alyssafubuki-collab/scRNAseq-AML-analysis/README.md

 ## Annotation methods

-The annotation comparison is deliberately limited to the three approaches used in the research workflow represented by this portfolio:
+The annotation comparison is deliberately limited to the two approaches used in the research workflow represented by this portfolio:

 - **SingleR**
 - **scPred**
-- **scAnnoX**

-ACTINN is not part of this repository.

 ### Reference datasets